Before you apply for a dropped kerb

 Drainage

-If we have to pave over a verge which may contribute to flooding, we may need to reject your application.
-Similarly if you wish to lay a new driveway you must make sure it has proper drainage and that water will not spill out on to the public pavements or road.
+Similarly, if you wish to lay a new driveway you must make sure it has proper drainage and that water will not spill out on to the public highway.
 If you’re going to have a driveway surfaced with concrete, some types of tarmac, brick paving or other non-porous material, you will need to make sure there is a drain on your property for any surface water.

 Traffic regulation order amendments